Store your project documentation in your project repository

 Pairs well with

-, which this book is written in. - doctest: A tool for testing code examples in documentation
+mkdocs-material, which this book is written in. - doctest: A tool for testing code examples in documentation

-This e-book is written in mkdocs
+This e-book is built with mkdocs and mkdocs-material,

 API Documentation